th122/UpDown/README.md

 ## ToDo: explain receptor up/down regulation.
 For a start: The general lay of your insulin sensitivity depends on the *amount* of insulin the body is “used to”.

-**Insulin Receptor Down Regulation**:  Using more insulin over a consecutive number of days, regardless of the reason (sickness,  medication, less sport, multi-day-feasting, whatever), de-sensitizes your reaction to insulin in general,  i.e. an increased **Insulin Resistance**.
+**Insulin Receptor Down Regulation**:  Using more insulin over a consecutive number of days, regardless of the reason.
+(sickness,  medication, less sport, multi-day-feasting, whatever), de-sensitizes your reaction to insulin in general,  i.e. an increased **Insulin Resistance**.

 **Insulin Receptor Up Regulation**: This can be reversed by using less insulin over a consecutive number of days - more activity, less carbs, etc.